Step 13.1A: Stationary Rocker

 Forces that ACT ON a Rocker.

-To understand how we calculate for you and show the Forces Vectors, we will start with a basic kinematic-chain.
+To understand how we calculate and show the Forces Vectors, we will start with a basic kinematic-chain.

 The Base-Value of the Motion-Dimension FB controls the angle of the Rocker.